 Read our interview with head teacher Alec Jiggins here.

 There's an international mix of students with no more than 15% of one nationality, and the current student body includes children from North and South America, Europe, Australasia, South East Asia and Africa.
-The maximum class size is 24 and, by the very nature of being a start-up school, we'd expect it to take a couple of years to get there.
+The maximum class size is 24.

 The academic year runs from August to June.
 The uniform is the same across the EtonHouse group, and the school says "Because of who we are, our uniform has to be functional and comfortable.
 And students have a choice of bringing in packed lunches or ordering hot meals supplied from the central EtonHouse kitchen; Years 9 and above can leave the campus for lunch, and there's a choice of food courts in walking distance.